prismspacecapstone/Proximity-and-Rendezvous-Integrated-Simulation-Model/storage/README_STORAGE.md

 # PRISM File Storage Browser

-This is a themed file browser page that allows users to view and download files from a `/storage` folder.
+This is a themed file browser page that allows users to view and download files from a `/storage` folder with support for subfolders.

 ## Setup Instructions for Static Websites